NanoSmasher/portfolio/_posts/2016-05-01-MAKE-Website.md

 * club executives
 * sponsors, sponsor logos, and redirect to sponsor page
-* event list and signup list for new members
+* event list and sign up list for new members

 Visit the current website at [make.skule.ca](https://make.skule.ca)

-Source code for the project is available on github: [https://github.com/NanoSmasher/make.skule.ca](https://github.com/NanoSmasher/make.skule.ca)
+Source code for the project is available on GitHub: [https://github.com/NanoSmasher/make.skule.ca](https://github.com/NanoSmasher/make.skule.ca)